Bash Variables: Useful Methods for Working with Variables in Bash

 Working With Variables in Bash

-Bash allows users to define and manipulate variables in both bash scripts and the command-line.
+Bash allows you to define and manipulate variables both from the command line and within scripts.
 Let’s take a quick look at both examples:

 We will create a myuser variable and check which shell it is using.